Question: What is the ruling on justifiable homicide as in committing homicide for self defense?

 In Quran, unless there is a lawful reason, it is strictly forbidden to commit homicide.
 God commands in the following verse:

-“And do not kill the soul which God has forbidden, except by right.
+“And do not kill any soul which God has made inviolable, except by right.
 And whoever is killed unjustly – We have given his/her protector the authority, but let him not exceed limits in taking life.
 Indeed, he has been helped.”
 (Al-Isra/The Night Journey 17:33).

 Check out the related verses: Al-e-Imran/ Family of Imran, 3:21, 112, 181; An-Nisa/ The Women, 4:155 ; Al-An’am/ The Cattle, 6:151.